Who is MI?

 Review MI’s Picture the Graduate

-MI’s Picture the Graduate offers a closer look at the outcomes aimed, and evidence of, that are in support of the intended impacts.
+Review this popular tool and MI’s responses to this exercise.
+This offers a closer look at the outcomes aimed, and evidence, that are in support of the intended impacts.

 Spend at least one hour reading through the content and watching the videos on the Mission Increase website to gain familiarity for how a leader, church partner, or donor might interface with the site to find things.

 Create a list of questions and observations you make to discuss with your mentor.

 After reviewing the list of upcoming AD calls, determine with your AD Mentor one that would you appropriate for you to sit in on and listen to.